fogbeam/Quoddy/README.md

 You can login as testuser1 with a password of 'secret', or you can modify Bootstrap.groovy to create different default users.

-For help, see the screwpile-dev Google Group, or check #screwpile on Freenode.net IRC.
+For help, see the fogcutter-dev Google Group, or check #fogcutter on Freenode.net IRC.